Yibo-Zhang/markdown-cv/index.md

 __Using Generative Adversarial Network (GAN) to reconstruct Magnetic Property from projection images__

 - _Supervisor: Prof. Jiadong Zang_
+- Using the projection algorithm to project the three-dimensional magnetic structure into a two-dimensional picture
 - Build an autoencoder to analyze input images in manifold space
 - Build a generator to predict 3D magnetic properties by learning from input images
 - Building a discriminator to distinguish between real and fake generated magnetic structures